algorithmiaio/dev-center/_pages/administration/admin-panel/metrics.md

+---
+categories: admin-panel
+layout: article
+title: Metrics
+---

 _Note: This admin panel page opens in a new tab outside of Algorithmia._

-# Metrics

 The Metrics page, accessed from the System Health panel, is a Grafana dashboard containing several metrics charts.
 These pre-configured charts display information about API calls, errors, and the timing of API calls in CPU and GPU environments.
 The pre-configured charts are described below.
 To learn how to access Grafana, see the [dashboard](./687276) page.